Connor (Angel): Characterization

-Connor undergoes dramatic changes in season five.
+Connor undergoes dramatic changes in season 5.
 Very much an opposite to his earlier persona, the only features common with his previous self are his protectiveness of loved ones, attraction to older women, and later his fighting prowess.
 Otherwise he's a prosperous, sweet young man, due to his fake memories of a happy childhood.
 Jeffrey Bell wanted to highlight Connor's "well-adjusted" mentality for this season.
-Vincent calls him a "happy" person and liked playing this version more because he has been playing the "brooding" version for a year and a half year.
+Kartheiser called him a "happy" person and enjoyed the contrast with the previous "brooding" version.
 The comic book Connor develops in the same direction as he starts emerging a hero still keeping his pleasant personality.
-Joss Whedon characterizes the comic book Connor as "the closest thing to a superhero hell has' because he has powers without any of the weaknesses of the vampire, and is well adjusted.
+Joss Whedon characterizes the comic book Connor as "the closest thing to a superhero hell has" because he has powers without any of the weaknesses of the vampire, and is well adjusted.
 Brain considers him "one of the coolest characters in any series or comics".